JamesIvesProgrammerOfHives/Hello-world/README.md

-# digital-editor
+# Hello-World
-Code used as a digital editor, automating out human work.
+Learning about git and github through a terrible Udemy series